InstituteforDiseaseModeling/idmtools-calibra/docs/api/plotters.md

 from idmtools_calibra.plotters.likelihood_plotter import LikelihoodPlotter
 ```

-Plots the distribution of likelihood scores across samples for each iteration, showing how the algorithm converges.
+Plots the distribution of likelihood scores across samples for each iteration, showing how the algorithm converges over time.

 ```python
 LikelihoodPlotter(combine_sites=True)